cloudfoundry-attic/cf-riak-cs-release/README.md

 ### Manifest stub

 The following information is required to generate a manifest stub.
-If you are deploying to bosh-lite, there is a pre-existing stub that contains all of the information required.
+If you are deploying to bosh-lite, `bosh-lite/stub.yml` contains all of the necessary information.

 * Director uuid can be found from running `bosh status`